 The take-home message?
 Use your crisper drawer for what it’s made for — produce storage (not for storing your plant-based cheese or leftover soup!).

-While we’re on the topic of moisture, it’s a tricky thing when it comes to preserving produce.
+While we’re on the topic of moisture, it’s a tricky thing when it comes to storing your produce.
 Somewhat like Goldilocks and the Three Bears — you want just the right amount of moisture to prevent produce from drying up, but not too much to cause it to get slimy and moldy.

 First and foremost, ensure that your produce is completely dry before storing it in the refrigerator.
 One way to ensure this is to wash fruits and vegetables just before use rather than as soon as you get them.

-For more on food storage, visit our article, Food Storage & Preservation: Why It Matters and How to do it Properly.
+For more on food storage, visit our article, Food Storage & Preservation: Why It Matters and How to Do It Properly.